kermado/Total-Resistance/README.md

 Overview
 --------

-Total Resistance is a MIT licensed cross-platform tower defense game written in C++11.
+Total Resistance is a MIT licensed cross-platform tower defense game written in C++11 and inspired by [Total Annihilation](http://en.wikipedia.org/wiki/Total_Annihilation).
 The game formed part of my final year Computer Science project at Royal Holloway, University of London.
 Much of the work was focused on implementing a custom game engine library.

 Engine Details
 --------------